xwdeng80/family-tree/docs/wiki/index.md

 Welcome to the **Deng's Family Tree**!

-This site is dedicated to documenting, organizing, and sharing our family's history, and relationships.
+This site is to share our family's history.

 As time passes, many old memory is fading with generation.
 It is useful to track our roots, our ancestery, and our history.

 Here Deng's family is a very common family with its own interesting history.
-We came from a small town in the northgate of Wuxi city.
+We come from a small town in the northgate of Wuxi city in China.

+In old days, our hometown is called 无锡市长安镇古庄村, which is a small villiage surrounding by rivers.

 ## Quick Navigation